-In the context of informing our decisions regarding Pupil Premium Funding and the Recovery Funding we start with our school and our context.
+In the context of informing our decisions regarding Pupil Premium Funding, we start with our school and our context.
 St Margaret Mary's is located in New Moston, North Manchester, serving very mixed social and economic communities within Manchester and Oldham local authorities.